Climbing To Island Peak

 What is the climbing grade of Island Peak?

 According to the Alpine grading system, Island Peak has a moderate difficulty level of 2B.
-It is a physically demanding trek and climb that requires basic snow and ice climbing skills.
-Similarly, trekkers must also have some knowledge of using mountaineering tools.
+It is a physically demanding trek and climb requiring basic snow and ice-climbing skills.
+Similarly, trekkers must have some knowledge of how to use mountaineering tools.

 Is there a lake near the Island Peak?

 The Imja Tsho lake, or Island Lake, is near the Island peak.
-The glacial lake is at high altitudes, 5010m/ 16437ft.
-The primary source of the Imja Tsho lake is the Imja Glacier.
+The glacial lake is at a high altitude, 5010m / 16437ft.
+The primary source of the Imja Tsho Lake is the Imja Glacier.

 Yes, all climbers must have travel insurance for Island Peak climbing.
 It is mandatory.
-Buying insurance from their home country would be best for foreigners.
+Buying insurance in their home country is best for foreigners.
 The insurance must cover high-altitude, medical, and emergency helicopter rescue expenses.

 What types of documents are necessary for Island Peak Climbing?

-The documents required for Island Peak climbing include a passport with six months of validity, climbing permits, passport-sized photos, and travel insurance.
-Climbers also need these documents to ensure and maintain the local rules and safety standards.
+The documents required for Island Peak climbing include a passport valid for at least 6 months, climbing permits, passport-sized photos, and travel insurance.
+Climbers also need these documents to ensure compliance with and maintain local rules and safety standards.

 How many people can climb to the Island Peak summit together?

-Five people can climb together on a rope at once to climb the Island Peak summit except the guide.
+Five people can climb together on a rope at once to climb the Island Peak summit, except the guide.
 It is because the route to the summit is narrow and exposed.
-However, the guides can fix different ropes for more than five people in a group.
+However, the guides can secure different ropes for groups of more than five people.

-The Island peak climbing is a challenging climb.
+The Island Peak climb is challenging.
 Climbers will require some mountaineering skills and basic knowledge of mountaineering tools.
-They have to climb on steep sections, ice, and rock climbing, making the climbing adventurous.
+They have to climb on steep sections, ice, and rock, making the climbing adventurous.

 Is it a good idea for a beginner to climb Island Peak?